K-scope/K-scope/README_docker.md

   1. to use the compiler installed in a Docker container,
 2. to use Docker IaaS tools for easy access to the compiler installed in a Docker container either on a remote server or on user local computer.
+3. to use K-scope installed in a Docker container.

 See below for usage instructions for each alternative.